madskjeldgaard/vortex/README.md

 At it's core it has a complex web of sound processes divided in voices, all of them interconnected in feedback paths.

 The interface for Vortex is a simple to use but esoteric API which obscures the complexity and makes it easy to influence, but hard or impossible to control.
-In other words: 's a black box.
+In other words: it's a black box.

 One of the main ideas is to have a performers movements cause effects on three different time scales:
 1. The immediate